 Executing submissions to the Institutional Review Board including initial submissions, modifications, and renewals as well as reporting of unanticipated problems and adverse events.

 Coordinating multisite studies for participants with ALS and PLS, including administering in-person and telephone-based clinical outcome measures, tracking sites???
 IRB approvals, providing necessary training for site personnel via webinar, ensuring high data quality for data collected across all sites, hosting monthly conference calls with sites, and issuing payment to site and participants.

 Processing biological specimens including blood, urine, and stool.

 Preparing posters and manuscripts for publication.

 Completing administrative duties such as ordering supplies, processing patient prescriptions, managing off-site storage, and sorting new referral requests.

 The RA may be asked (infrequently) to work in the evening or on Saturday to accommodate participants.
 Appropriate time and salary compensation will be made to offset such extra-hour work.

-Bachelor's degree and at least one and one-half years of related experience or equivalent in education, training and experience
+Bachelor's degree and at least 1.5 years of related experience or equivalent in education, training and experience.

 Equal Opportunity Employer / Disability / Veteran